nadinesk/nadinesk.github.io/_posts/2017-11-26-using-react-for-my-resume.markdown

     ...
 ```

-The Profile componenet uses the data passed to it from App.js to render the information (relevant pieces of code below).
+The Profile component uses the data passed to it from App.js to render the information (relevant pieces of code below).

 ```
 const Profile = props => {